Quicklinks

 We carry the message, not the person.

-• At the onset, we ask our sponsees if they consider themselves to be food addicts, if they want what we have, and if they are willing to go to any lengths to stay abstinent.
+• At the outset, we ask our sponsees if they consider themselves to be food addicts, if they want what we have, and if they are willing to go to any lengths to stay abstinent.
 Sometimes they are not ready for the program or do not welcome suggestions.
 They may lie, break their abstinence repeatedly, or be unwilling to change.
 If we see that we can't be helpful, we need to say so.

 • When we part ways, we express our caring and good wishes, encouraging our sponsees in their search for another sponsor or a different path.
 We affirm that they will always be welcome in FA.